Parenting Through Separation is a free information course for individual parents who have separated or who are contemplating separation

 Participants receive information and resources covering strategies for co-parenting with their ex-partner or other carer.
 Reaching agreement through a parenting plan, and how to navigate the Family Justice System are also part of this course.

-Skylight runs courses in Kāpiti, Lower Hutt, Porirua, Masterton, and Wellington CBD.
+Skylight runs courses in Kāpiti, Lower Hutt, Porirua, and in Wellington CBD. - Courses in Masterton will run on an 'as needed" basis.
+Please email [email protected] with any enquiries.

 Upcoming course dates